rob70/django-survey/README.md

-# Survey app - A brain child of Matt Segal
+# Survey app - A brainchild of Matt Segal

 A basic survey web app written in Django with no JavaScript.